Tongue Tie and Lip Tie Treatment

 What is Tongue Tie (Ankyloglossia)?

-Tongue tie, medically known as ankyloglossia, is a congenital condition where the lingual frenulum—the tissue connecting the tongue to the floor of the mouth—is too short or tight.
-This restriction limits tongue movement and can affect numerous oral functions throughout life, from infant feeding to adult speech and breathing.
+Tongue tie, medically known as ankyloglossia, is a condition where the lingual frenulum (the tissue connecting the tongue to the floor of the mouth) is short or tight, which may restrict tongue movement.
+This restriction can affect various oral functions including feeding in infants, speech development, and other oral activities.

 Why Early Assessment Matters